artivis/manif/paper/paper.md

 The `manif` library has been developed to make easily accessible the most common operations on Lie groups in state estimation.
-Its design is similar to that of `Eigen` so that all Lie group classes defined in `manif` have in common that they inherit from a templated base class using static polymorphism.
+Its design is similar to that of `Eigen`, so that all Lie group classes defined in `manif` have in common that they inherit from a templated base class using static polymorphism.
 This allows for the possibility the write generic code without